2011–2012 Kurdish protests in Turkey: May

-Kurds had a presence at the peaceful May Day demonstrations on 1 May in İstanbul's Taksim Square and elsewhere throughout Turkey, along with several other minority and advocacy groups.
+Kurds had a presence at the peaceful May Day demonstrations on 1 May in Istanbul's Taksim Square and elsewhere throughout Turkey, along with several other minority and advocacy groups.
 Several speakers called upon authorities to release jailed journalists, MPs, and city officials, including those arrested in Turkish Kurdistan during the previous months' protests, eliciting applause from the crowds in Taksim Square.